 Ionic Air Cleaner: What is it & How Does it Work

-Initially when air purifiers became a hot topic within society, ionic purifiers were the desired choice as they provided a quiet, energy efficient air purifier that did not require replacement filters – which many found to be economical.
-However, after extensive research it was found that the process in which ionic purifiers go through can produced hazardous contaminants into the indoor air, acting counterproductively.
+Initially, when air purifiers became a hot topic within society, ionic purifiers were the desired choice as they provided a quiet, energy-efficient air purifier that did not require replacement filters – which many found to be economical.
+However, after extensive research it was found that the process in which ionic purifiers go through can produce hazardous contaminants into the indoor air, acting counterproductively.

 First, let’s break down the actual technological process that ionic air cleaners go through when filtering out indoor contaminants.
 Ionic air cleaners work by emitting a steady stream of negatively charged ions into the air, these negative ions attach to an airborne molecule, making them negatively charged and attractive to nearby positively charged particles.
 When attraction occurs clumps will form, consequently collecting the pollutants and other contaminants that are found in the air.
 After this process has concluded, the molecules will become heavy and fall to the ground or on nearby surfaces, forming dirty surfaces in the area around the ionic purifier.

 Ultimately, what these ionizer air purifiers are constructed to do in the indoor environment is to purifier the air by electrically charging the air molecules.
 Other air purifiers will use fans and filters to remove the potential contaminants in the air, whereas air ionizers use ions to remove particulates, microbes, and odors from the air.